Peter and Louise Oskam saw 70,000 trees planted on land owned by their family trust last winter.

 The Oskams' neighbour, Ken Clarke, can talk about local history.
 Their isolated portion of the river had big kūmara gardens and was densely settled in pre-European times.

-The Oskams hope to support and advise Clarke and others from Kaiwhaiki Marae on their own river and land projects.
+The Oskams hope to support and influence Kaiwhaiki Marae and the owners of the commercial forest next door on their own river and land projects.

 They have put $150,000 into the Takahuri project so far - some of the proceeds from selling their Creative Aluminium business.